omkar-vitb/Mess-Management-System-Java/README.md

 A complete Object-Oriented Java application designed to manage hostel/mess student records.
 This project transitions from a volatile RAM-based array system to a robust, permanent **MySQL** database architecture.
 It features a text-based admin console and a **Java Swing** graphical dashboard for real-time viewing.

 ## 💡 The Problem Statement
-Living in Ashtha, I noticed that most local hostel and mess in-charges still rely on traditional, outdated pen-and-paper methods to manage their student data.
+I am Living in Ashtha where  i noticed that most local hostel and mess in-charges still rely on traditional, outdated pen-and-paper methods to manage their student data.
 Tracking important details—like when a student joined, or whether they opted for just a lunch pass or both meals—is entirely manual.
 I recognized that this old method was inefficient, hard to search through, and prone to data loss.
 I built this autonomous system to solve that exact problem, bringing their daily operations into a secure, digital database.

 ## 🚀 Core Features
 *   **Database Persistence:** Permanent data storage using MySQL and JDBC.